GDP in Hong Kong

 Hong Kong - GDP

-On a quarter-on-quarter basis, Hong Kong’s economy grew a seasonally-adjusted 0.6% in Q3, which was notably below Q2’s 1.6% increase.
+On a quarter-on-quarter basis, Hong Kong’s economy grew a seasonally-adjusted 1.2% in Q4, which was above Q3’s 0.8% increase.

-The government expects the economy to grow 1.5% in 2016.
-FocusEconomics Consensus Forecast panelists see GDP expanding 1.3% in 2016, which is unchanged from the previous month’s estimate.
-For 2017, the panel expects the economy to increase 1.8%, which is up 0.1 percentage points from last month’s forecast.
+The government expects the economy to grow a rate of between 2.0% and 3.0% this year.
+FocusEconomics Consensus Forecast panelists see GDP expanding 1.7% in 2017, which is down 0.1 percentage points from the previous month’s estimate.
+For 2018, the panel expects the economy to increase 2.1%.

 Hong Kong - GDP Data